Glow on the go: The ultimate skincare travel kit for your next trip

 Image credit: Sephora

-Stepping out for a day of exploration means constant exposure to the sun.
-Hence, sunscreen should be a must in your travel skincare kit.
-Without regular sunscreen usage, your skin will look aged and dull no matter how many other products you invest in.
-It protects you from UVA (ageing) and UVB (burning) rays of the sun.

-While travelling, it is best to reapply sunscreen every two hours, and a spray works very well for that.
-Spritz all over your face, neck and other parts of the body that are exposed to the sun.
+While travelling, it is best to reapply sunscreen every two hours, and a spray works best for that.
+Use it over your face, neck and other parts of the body that are exposed to the sun.

-You can try the Sun Bum sunscreen spray that offers you broad-spectrum protection of SPF 50.
-The product is water resistant, and this has been confirmed by an 80-minute water test.
-It is also non-oily, non-sticky and non-patchy.
+The Supergoop!
+Play Everyday sunscreen is a water-resistant product that suits all skin types.
+It offers protection from UVA and UVB rays and features SPF 50 and PA+++ protection.
+It contains sunflower extracts and also smells amazing.

 Exposure to harsh rays of the sun can also speed up the ageing process.
 No product works better than a serum when it comes to specifically addressing dullness, pigmentation and dark spots.
 Hence, it is always recommended to use a serum in your skincare routine, even while travelling.